Hemanth777N/WasteTrack-Smart-Urban-Waste-Management-System/plan.md

 ---

-Absolutely — I can do all of that.
-Below I give you **ready-to-paste, complete code** for the changes you asked:

 * enhanced `auth.html` (sign-up + login forms that capture all employee fields, including department + role selection),
 * `auth.js` (client-side logic to submit register/login, client-side validation, redirect by role),
 * `head.html` (head’s dashboard: list employees, change role, delete employee),